apostrophecms/apostrophe-documentation/docs/modules/apostrophe-permissions/index.md

 allow file uploads by anonymous users for apostrophe-moderator.

 View permissions are handled separately.

+You may pass multiple arguments, all are added as public permissions.
+If you pass an array as an argument, all permissions in the array are added.
 ### setPublic(*permissions*) *[api]*
 Set all the public permissions at once.
 Pass an array of actions, like this: [ 'edit-attachment' ]